VRL example reference

 Unnest an array field from an object to create an array of objects using that field; keeping all other fields.

-Assigning the array result of this to .
+Assigning the array result of this to . results in multiple events being emitted from remap.
+See the

-transform docs for more details.
+remap transform docs for more details.

-This is also referred to as explode
+This is also referred to as explode in some languages.

 Parse examples